Hollow Wins | Bakugo W

 The exact kind of win Bakugo chained himself to a podium to refuse.
 At sixteen.

 Endeavour let the jealousy rot.
-And here’s the sick part.
+And it got sicker.
 It became load-bearing.
-Career, family, legacy, all built on “I should’ve been him.”
+Career, family, legacy, all built on “that should’ve been me.”
 By the time he tried to fix it, the damage was structural.
 You couldn’t remove the spite without the whole thing collapsing.
-That’s terrifying if you think about it long enough.
+That’s terrifying if you really think about it.

 Bakugo saw the same void.
-And at some point (the show never gives you one clean scene for it, which is what makes it real) he just chose to fill it differently.
+And at some point (the show never gives you one clean scene for it) he just chose to fill it differently.
 Stopped measuring himself against Midoriya.
 Started measuring himself against what he could be.
-That’s the difference.
-Endeavour is what happens when you play the game and win.
+That’s what made the difference.
+Endeavour is what happens when you play the game and win without actually winning.
 Bakugo is what happens when you refuse to play and just get better.

 I don’t have a clean ending for this.
 First post, I’m giving myself permission to not have one.

 But if I’m being honest about why Bakugo stuck with me, it’s the thing about sitting outside the game.
-I see so much of the Endeavour sickness in professional life.
 People chasing titles, optimizing for optics, spending more energy on positioning than on actually being good.
 And it works for them.
 I’ve watched it work.

 Someone needs to make a proper Bakugo AMV with Imagine Dragons’ “Natural.”
 Because that’s what he is.
 The explosion quirk is cool and all, but the real thing is simpler.
 He never wanted anything except to earn it for real.